zhao-123-byte/zhao-123-byte.githubbbb.io/index.md

 ### RESEARCH EXPERIENCE
-#### Research on Garbage Classification Based on Deep Learning | RA&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mar.
-2019 - present
+#### Research on Garbage Classification Based on Deep Learning | RA&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mar.
+2019 - Mar.
+2020
 Advisor: Ming Zeng, Institute of Robotics and Automation Systems, Tianjin University
 - Collected and filtered images to construct a public garbage dataset including 10 subclasses and a total of 10,624 images
 - Applied and compared different techniques of data augmentation, such as flipping, to expand the dataset
 - Contributed to developing a public garbage classification algorithm based on a customized CNN architecture, conducting the numerical tests, and demonstrating a high accuracy of 96.35%
-- Contributed to a fourth-author paper at 39th Chinese Control Conference, which is going through the review process
+- Contributed to a fourth-author paper at 39th Chinese Control Conference, which is accepted
 #### Portable Gesture Control System Based on Kinect | RA&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;May.
 2018 - May.
 2019
 Advisor: Xi Chen, School of Electrical and Information Engineering, Tianjin University
 - Designed an Android application for Bluetooth communication by Java, and successfully controlled the movement of the tracking car with a mobile phone